 Over the past two decades, the developed global burned area products progressively exploit sensors that provide spectral information at higher spatial resolution.
-The resolution of satellite observations that form the basis of the products released until the year 2008 is 1 km (Table 2).
-Subsequent product releases increasingly use satellite imagery with 500 m, 300 m, 250 m, and, very recently, 30 m resolution.
+Table 8 in the Annex 2 provides an overview of the historic evolution of the early versions of global satellite burned area products.
+The resolution of satellite observations that form the basis of the products released until the year 2008 is 1 km (Table 8).
+Subsequent product releases increasingly use satellite imagery with 500 m, 300 m, 250 m, and 30 m resolution.
 This development aims at better resolving smaller fires and thereby decreasing the product's omission errors.
+Zhu et al. (2017), for example, demonstrated for boreal Asia that the burned area detection rate of the 500-m MODIS based MCD64C5 product strongly decreases with decreasing fire sizes, and is falling below 10% for fires smaller than 100 ha.
+GFED4s, released in 2015, attempts to address the limitations of MODIS 500 m spatial resolution imagery in resolving burned area of small fires.
+The attempt involves a complementary indirect small fire estimate based on HS observations.

-.
+Silver and a second .
 Ref.
-Fire cci_D1.: 1_URD_v7.0
+Fire cci_D1.: 1_URD_v7.2

-Tire Fire_cci Issue 7.0 Date 27/11/2019
+TIre Fire_cci Issue 7.2 Date 28/04/2021

-cci User Requirements Document Page 11
+cci User Requirements Document Page 12